 Warnings of ice accretion

 Warnings are issued by the Danish Meteorological Institute (DMI).
 Warnings of ice accretion will be broadcast by Aasiaat Radio on ships frequencies and channels.
 Kalaallit Nunaata Radioa (KNR) will broadcast on public FM transmitters in the cities and on medium wave at sea and in fiords.

 For details on warning districts, guidelines for the preparation and distribution of ice accretion warnings, diagrams used to estimate the degree of ice accretion and masters’ duty to submit reports on ice accretion, see the annex to Notices to Mariners (EfS), EfS A, on the website of the Danish Maritime Authority.

-Weather forecasts, marine forecasts and any gale and storm warnings and warnings of ice accretion are issued by Kalaallit Nunaata Radioa (KNR).
-Gale and storm warnings and warnings about ice accretion are broadcast by Aasiaat Radio on MF and VHF in English, Greenlandic and Danish.
+Weather forecasts, marine forecasts and any gale and storm warnings and warnings of ice accretion are issued by Danish Meteorological Institute (DMI) and are broadcasted by Kalaallit Nunaata Radioa (KNR).
+Gale and storm warnings and warnings about ice accretion are transmitted by Aasiaat Radio on MF and VHF in English, Greenlandic and Danish.
+The warnings for storm, gale and icing transmitted via Aasiaat Radio will be sent at these fixed times: 0905, 1305, 1805 and 2305 utc during wintertime, and 0805, 1205, 1705 and 2205 utc during summertime.

 An overview of MF and VHF telephony, including locations and frequencies/channels that are used for the individual warning districts, can be found in the annex to Notices to Mariners (EfS), EfS A on the website of the Danish Maritime Authority and TELE Greenland www.coastalradio.gl.